jereminius/photobooth-lychee-upload/README.md

 ## How to use?

-#### Python 3.8 or higher is required to run the script!
-When installing the pychee pip package, make sure to install as root.
+#### When installing the pychee pip package, make sure to install as root.

 Copy the lychee_upload.py file to your private folder:
 ```bash